davidmreed/davidmreed.github.io/_posts/2018-08-02-better-dynamic-soql-string-format.md

         )
     );

 By making this switch, we increase the readability of the query, clearly showing which elements are dynamic and which are the static core.
-We completely eliminate spacing issues.
+We eliminate spacing issues.
 The compile-time type checking on the `List<String>` ensures that we cannot (unless we have additional logic in the parameters to `new List<String>{}`) perform implicit `Date` conversion, or other implicit type conversions.

 While we're still vulnerable to SOQL injection, explicitly listing out our parameters helps make clear which user-controlled values might need to be escaped.
+(Note that we're escaping every user-supplied parameter here, even those for which a rogue quote doesn't pose an injection risk; this keeps the static analyzer happy!)

 `String.format()` isn't a silver bullet: you still have to remain aware of Dynamic SOQL issues.

 While this structure encourages us to use string substitution in lieu of Apex binds, we can still use binds and still encounter dangling bind issues.
 We'd typically want to retain use of binds anywhere a collection is used with `IN`.
 It's best to keep those binds within a single method, rather than returning a query string that contains bind values, to avoid those dangling references.

-While it's easier to show that user input is correctly escaped in this format, it's still not enforced by the compiler, and a static analyzer (if in use) may or may not catch failure to apply escaping.
+It's easier to show that user input is correctly escaped in this format, but it's still not enforced by the compiler.
+A good static analyzer is needed to locate such issues.

 Lastly, `String.format()` comes with a few interesting wrinkles due to its inheritance of the format used by Java's [`MessageFormat`](https://docs.oracle.com/javase/7/docs/api/java/text/MessageFormat.html).
 The most obvious consequence of this is the need to repeat all single quotes in the template string, as above (`''{0}''`).
 See the Java documentation for more nuances involved in this approach.